encoredev/encore/README.md

 * **[Generated Frontend Clients](https://encore.dev/docs/how-to/integrate-frontend):**  Automatically generate type-safe, documented clients for your frontends.

+## Use cases

+Encore is designed to help individual developers and teams be incredibly productive, and have more fun, when solving most backend use cases.
+There are many developers building with Encore, loving the experience when building things like:

+-   CRUD backends and REST APIs.
+-   Microservices backends for advanced web and mobile apps.
+-   Highly performant APIs providing advanced business logic to 3rd parties.
+-   And much more...

 ## Getting started

 Deploy your first app in minutes by following the [Quick Start Guide](https://encore.dev/docs/quick-start).

 ## Join the most pioneering developer community
-Engineers building with Encore are forward thinkers who wish to unlock their creativity and focus on building great software to solve meaningful problems.
+Engineers building with Encore are forward-thinkers who want to focus on creative programming and building great software to solve meaningful problems.
 It's a friendly place to be, great for exchanging ideas and learnings! **Join the conversation on [Slack](https://encore.dev/slack).**

 We rely on your contributions and feedback to improve Encore for everyone who is using it.
 Here's how you can contribute: